-This document provides brief summaries of the major features of the Instart DX Cloud Web performance features, with links for more detail.
+This document provides brief summaries of the major features of Instart Web Performance, with links for more detail.

 - Dynamic Caching predictively preloads dynamically-generated web pages and serve them from cache to first-time visitors.